seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/07_July/07/README.md

 #### 2025, Monday, July 7th

-- I did not play yet today.
+- ~~I did not play yet today.
 I may play after 10:00 pm or 11:00 pm, but I might not play today, if issues come up with my nighttime schedule.
-My schedule is suffering greatly today, and gameplay is currently unlikely. - 2025, Monday, July 7th
+My schedule is suffering greatly today, and gameplay is currently unlikely.~~
+- I skipped gameplay tonight, due to a lack of time. - 2025, Monday, July 7th

 ---